 One of the purest expressions of doing good for others is empowering those who need it the most.
 Nitsa’s desire to help others and her awareness of the therapeutic power of art have led her to teaching art to the elderly and at-risk youth in an underprivileged neighborhood of Tel Aviv.
 She has launched an award-winning high school program for troubled teens named ‘Pure Expression’.

 “Metal is a tough-to-tame material; working with it is therapeutically meditative, as you endlessly drill, file, and polish in order to bring your vision to life”, she explains.
-“The craft of a Metalsmith is both technical and very creative.
-It is an alchemy, fueled by the dialogue between artist and metal.”
+“The craft of a Metalsmith is both technical and creative.
+It is an alchemy, fuelled by the dialogue between the artist and the metal.”